d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 The framework's velocity response to a single declining gradient of mass occupancy, bounded within the visible galaxy, is sufficient to account for the standard galactic rotation observations.

+One observational finding from the sample deserves explicit note as a prediction: the recovered outer-edge gradient is in many cases steeper than was initially anticipated from the idealized N-body explorations described in §2.1.
+The packed-disk analysis suggested that successive outer rings contribute progressively steeper interior gradients, but the magnitude of the effect in the actual SPARC fits is substantial.
+In a significant fraction of fitted galaxies the gradient at the outer transition is sharp enough to constitute, in dynamical terms, a soft wall: a stellar orbit at that radius would require an angular velocity well in excess of the local rotation-curve value to remain in stable orbit beyond the edge, and stars approaching the edge from outside would be returned inward by the gradient rather than passing through it.
+The framework therefore predicts that the visible edges of galaxies are not just photometric features but dynamical ones — that the same mechanism producing the flat rotation curve also produces a stronger-than-newtonian containment boundary at the visible disk's outer edge.
+Whether this is observable as a kinematic signature in stellar populations near galactic outskirts is a question for follow-up work.

 ---

 ## References